Mexico City Mexico Temple

 The Mexico City Mexico Temple (formerly the Mexico City Temple) is the 28th constructed and 26th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The intent to build the temple was announced on April 3, 1967, by church president Spencer W. Kimball.

 It is located in the north-eastern part of the Mexican capital, Mexico City.
 The architecture is influenced by the Mayan Revival style, and includes both Aztec and Mayan elements.
+The temple was designed by Emil B. Fetzer.
+A groundbreaking ceremony, to signify the beginning of construction, was held on November 25, 1979, conducted by Boyd K. Packer.
 It is the largest temple outside the United States.